 What To Do If Your Baby Gets Sick

-In infants two months and younger any kind of low grade fever you should call your doctor right away, if they are a year old or younger and the fever is 102 or higher it is a good idea to call your doctor especially if they have stopped taking fluids and are acting strange.
+In infants two months and younger any kind of low-grade fever you should call your doctor right away if they are a year old or younger and the fever is 102 or higher it is a good idea to call your doctor especially if they have stopped taking fluids and are acting strangely.

 Use Tylenol to drop the fever and also a damp cloth

 You may want to read this article How to Deal With Croup in Babies and Toddlers

 If your little one gets a cold, put a humidifier in their room to help add moisture and help her breathe better while sleeping.
 You can’t give cough or cold medicine but can give Tylenol if your baby has a fever.
 You are going to want to get a baby nasal aspirator to pull out the gunk in her nose, it will help her feel more comfortable if she has a cold.

 I love using NoseFrida for this, it works well and is better for your baby then the little blue nasal sucker you get at the hospital.

 Keep your baby well hydrated and keep some Pedialyte on hand or Pedialyte popsicles to help if he isn’t getting enough fluids.
 You could even make some breast milk Popsicles by freezing milk in an ice tray using a pacifier.
 These work well for teething also!